 Formal governance committees exist at global, regional and/or country levels across the Group’s global businesses to provide recommendations and advice on customers/transactions and non-customers (e.g. third parties) and wider reputational risks.

-The Board has appointed a number of committees consisting of certain Directors, Group Managing Directors and certain co-opted non-director members.
+The Board has appointed a number of committees consisting of certain Directors and co-opted non-director members.

 Find out more about our Board of Directors and senior management team.